-All dismissals and suspensions will be subject to formal grievance procedure under Article 8 - Grievances of this agreement.
+All dismissals and suspensions will be subject to formal grievance procedure under Article 8 - Grievances.
 A copy of the written notice of dismissal or suspension shall be forwarded to the President of the Union within five days of the action being taken.